Pythons 2

 Pythons 2 (also known as Pythons, released on home media as Python II or Pythons II and sometimes listed in references as Python 2), is a science-fiction horror film released as a Sci Fi Pictures television film on Syfy.
 A 2002 sequel to the 2000 film Python, it stars Billy Zabka, reprising his role as Greg Larson from the first film, in addition to Dana Ashbrook and Simmone Jade Mackinnon.
 Directed by Lee McConnell, it was produced by Jeffery Beach and Phillip Roth.

 Plot

-In Russia, US Army Colonel Robert Evans Jefferson, Jr (Marcus Aurelius) has been tasked to lead Russian soldiers commanded by Sergeant Ivan Petrov on a secret mission to capture an 80-foot python that was created by American scientists and has gotten loose near the Ural Mountains.
-Not long ago, Colonel Jefferson and Sergeant Petrov, accomplish their assigned task (although one of Petrov's men is killed by the snake.) and the snakes are placed aboard an American cargo plane heading for the United States, Chechen rebels mistake the plane for a Russian one and they shoot it down, This alerts a Russian Army unit nearby, who then attack the rebels and subsequently take the mysterious container back to a nearby base.
+In Russia, US Army Colonel Robert Evans Jefferson Jr. has been tasked to lead Russian soldiers commanded by Sergeant Ivan Petrov on a secret mission to capture an 80-foot python that was created by American scientists and has gotten loose near the Ural Mountains.
+Colonel Jefferson and Sergeant Petrov, accomplish their assigned task (although one of Petrov's men is killed by the snake.) and the snakes are placed aboard an American cargo plane heading for the United States, Chechen rebels mistake the plane for a Russian one and they shoot it down, This alerts a Russian Army unit nearby, who then attack the rebels and subsequently take the mysterious container back to a nearby base.
 However, the creature escapes, and slaughters all the soldiers and scientists.
-The only survivor is the commander of the Russian military base, Colonel Zubov (Ivaylo Geraskov).
+The only survivor is the commander of the Russian military base, Colonel Zubov.